Camp Hill line: History

-Future plans
+Reinstatement of passenger services

-The reinstatement of local rail services to the former Camp Hill line has been a long term aspiration of the city, and during 2007, Birmingham City Council announced that they were looking into the possibility of reopening the line between Kings Norton and Birmingham Moor Street via the construction of a railway viaduct from Sparkbrook to Bordesley, where trains would be taken into the "old" Birmingham Moor Street station.
+The reinstatement of local rail services to the former Camp Hill line has been a long-term aspiration of the city, and during 2007, Birmingham City Council announced that they were looking into the possibility of reopening the line between Kings Norton and Birmingham Moor Street via the construction of a railway viaduct from Sparkbrook to Bordesley, where trains would be taken into Birmingham Moor Street station.
 In October 2007, a 1,500-name petition was handed in to the council asking for the line to be re-opened.
 In 2013 the proposal was shelved indefinitely.
 The 2007 proposed station sites were Moseley, Kings Heath, and Hazelwell.

 In 2016, the newly created West Midlands Combined Authority revived the plans to restore local passenger services to the line, and declared it one of their priority transport schemes to be delivered by 2025.

-In 2017, the newly elected Mayor of the West Midlands Andy Street pledged to get work started on restoring services to the line by 2020.
+In 2017, the newly elected Mayor of the West Midlands, Andy Street, pledged to get work started on restoring services to the line by 2020.
 Officials were said to be investigating the business case for a fourth station at Balsall Heath (previously called Brighton Road).
 This would mean Lifford and Camp Hill would be the only stations not to be reopened.

 In August 2017, West Midlands Trains announced plans as part of their franchise deal that the line would reopen by December 2019 as part of a £1 billion investment in the West Midlands.
 This included a new station at Moseley.

-In February 2018, Mayor of the West Midlands, Andy Street, said that the viaduct would not be needed, as Hereford to Birmingham New Street trains, currently routed via University Station, could be diverted along the Camp Hill line to serve the three new stations (and which would also facilitate through train operation toward Shrewsbury), meaning that extra capacity at Birmingham New Street would not be required.
+In February 2018 Street said that the viaduct would not immediately be needed to open the line.
+Hereford to Birmingham New Street trains – currently routed via University Station – would be diverted along the Camp Hill line to serve the three new stations, meaning that extra capacity at Birmingham New Street would not be required.
+This would also facilitate through train operation toward Shrewsbury.

-In July 2018 the Midlands Rail Hub proposal was unveiled, which included the reopening of Moseley, Kings Heath, and Hazelwell stations, and the building of 2 new viaducts near Bordesley station (known as the 'Bordesley Chords').
-These chords would connect Birmingham Moor Street to Kings Norton to the southwest and Water Orton to the northeast.